 It has also been reported that many property managers charge extra for parking, hot tub, pool, and booking management.

 It may also be a surprise for you to learn that almost all short term rental management companies charge an annual or bi-annual deep cleaning.
 This is likely a good thing to do, but make sure you understand upfront the frequency and cost of this additional fee.

 Credit card processing fees are also something to consider if bookings are made directly through your vacation rental management company.
 Finally, if the management company books rentals for you, as opposed to you bringing in the lead through Airbnb, HomeAway, or VRBO, they may take a higher percentage.

 Final thoughts: Finding the right vacation rental property manager

 Most professional vacation rental managers will be able to provide you with a complete list of their short term rental management fees and be able to explain the importance and reasoning behind each one.
 Stay vigilant, and know what you’re paying for.

-Denise from Spark Rental sums this sentiment up best: “When you are hiring a management company, do not just look for one and hire them.
+Denise from Spark Rental sums this sentiment up best: “When you are hiring a management company, don’t just look for one and hire them.
 Do the digging.
-Because of poor management, attracting tenants takes longer and keeping them happy is difficult.
+Because of poor management, attracting guests may be harder and keeping them happy is difficult.
 That is a big old loss of money.
 Make sure that whoever you hire has a great reputation.
 Read reviews on Google.
-Ask others about them.
-Get both sides of the story, renters and owners.
-If a renter has a bad experience, that may be detrimental to you as an owner.
-Frankly, it all falls back on the owner.”
+Ask others in the industry about them.”